CURATING

 The three succeeding sections detail some of my curatorial work at the NGC and elsewhere.
 For exhibition design, see the DESIGN selection on the main menu.

 A crucial part of curating is the acquisition of art through purchase or donation.
-What follows is a sampling of the many justifications I wrote for the acquisition of works for the National Gallery of Canada.
+What follows is a sampling of the many justifications I wrote for the acquisition of paintings, prints, drawings and decorative arts for the National Gallery of Canada.
 Familiarity with all aspects of the acquisition process — appraisal, conservation, transport, display, credit and didactics — has been of benefit in my curating and my ongoing consulting work.
 One of my specialties is facilitating the sale or donation of art and artifacts to publicly available collections.

 Click on an item below to read the justification in PDF format.